mxiuwang/git-practice/Scenario_4/readme.md

         ```
     1. Resolve the merge conflict(s)

-        For more details on how this is done, refer to Step 6 in [Scneario 3](https://github.intuit.com/Albertasaurus/git-practice/tree/master/Scenario_3/#Instructions).
+        For more details on how this is done, refer to Step 6 in [Scenario 3](https://github.com/mxiuwang/git-practice/tree/master/Scenario_3/#Instructions).

         Your final FileToModify.txt should look like this:
         ```